whiplashcd/RevShell/README.md

 4. It prints whether each extension appears to be allowed or not.

 # You can Fork This Whatever you want Or modify the code

+# Note
+This script is intended for authorized security testing and learning environments (for example, TryHackMe labs).
+Do not use this against systems you do not have permission to test.
+Always follow the rules of engagement and local laws.